wp-plugins/optima-express/readme.txt

 * Twenty Eleven
 * Headway 2012

-Technical note: Other WordPress themes are likely to display Optima Express content correctly provided that the theme is properly coded with jQuery set to run in “no conflict” mode.
+Technical note: Other WordPress themes are likely to display Optima Express content correctly provided that the theme is properly coded with jQuery set to run in 'no conflict' mode.
 Please contact iHomefinder support (<a href="mailto:support@ihomefinder.com">support@ihomefinder.com</a>) for assistance with specific themes.

 Optima Express pages are 620 pixels wide, and widgets are 180 pixels wide.

 = CONTROL PANEL =
 Your Optima Express pages display IDX pages as set-up in your iHomefinder Control Panel.
 Note that this is separate from your WordPress Dashboard.
 Use the Control Panel to configure property search settings, Top Picks, Featured Properties, branding for Email Alerts, lead management and much more.
 The Help system, located in the top right corner of the Control Panel, provides detailed instructions for all account features.

 To learn more: http://blog.ihomefinder.com/optima-express